 Please also stay in touch with me on Pinterest or follow me on Instagram!
 Sign up for my email list as well to get vegan recipes and cooking tips sent straight to your inbox.

 - ½ lemon juiced

-- Remove the stems of the lacinato kale and thinly slice it.
+- Remove the stems of the tuscan kale and chop it into bite sized pieces.

-- Add to a large bowl and squeeze the half of a lemon over top.
-Massage the kale until it is soft and tender.
-It will break down a bit and reduce in volume.
+- Add kale to a large bowl and squeeze the juice from the lemon over top.
+Massage the kale until it is soft and tender, about 1 minute.
+The kale will break down a bit and reduce in volume.
 This will help make it more palatable and easier to digest.

-- Once your kale is tender, add in the arugula and strawberry balsamic dressing and toss greens until coated.
+- Once your kale is tender, add in the arugula, chickpeas, strawberries, beetroot, and red onion.

 Strawberry Balsamic Dressing Instructions

-- Storage: If you are making this salad for meal prep, store all ingredients separately and toss together right before eating.
+- If making this salad ahead, store all ingredients separately.
+Prepare salad right before serving.

 - This salad is very customizable.
 Use it as a guide and adjust amounts of ingredients to your preference.

 - Serving size and nutrition information is if this salad is enjoyed as a main dish.
 If serving as a side, this salad will serve 8 and nutritional information would need to be adjusted accordingly.